Who is The Masked Singer? Spoilers, theories and clues revealed

 Episode two: ‘It Must Be Love’ by Insanity

 Clues: Tree has “played in front of big crowds before” he “like to win” and that’s his “goal” all through the competitors.
-He may not be “pitch perfect” however would give it his “best shot.”
+He won’t be “pitch perfect” however would give it his “best shot.”

 They’ve by no means carried out on a stage earlier than, however are doing it for his or her youngsters.

-Theories: The panel advised Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.
+Theories: The panel steered Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.

-Viewers at dwelling thought Tree is likely to be Jamie Redknapp or Peter Crouch – and the previous England striker has denied this on Twitter.
+Viewers at residence thought Tree may be Jamie Redknapp or Peter Crouch – and the previous England striker has denied this on Twitter.

 — Peter Crouch (@petercrouch) January 5, 2020